HPCL/easy-parallel-graph/README.md

 2. Single Source Shortest Paths (SSSP)
 3. PageRank: This uses a stopping criterion of `sum(|π_i - π_(i-1)|)` where `π_i` is the PageRank at iteration `i` and the alpha parameter is ɑ = 0.15.
 4. Triangle Counting (TriangleCount) - Counts the number of triangles in an undirected graph.
 If the input graph is directed, it is symmetrized beforehand.

-### Graphalytics
-You can download and build the systems for Graphalytics, package them, and run them with `graphalytics/get-graphalytics.sh`.

 ### Power and Energy
 If you want to build for power measurement, you may use `power/build-power.sh`